 The accounts of the District are organized on the basis of fund accounting, each of which is considered a separate reporting entity.
 The operations of each fund are accounted for with a separate set of self-balancing accounts.
 Resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent.
 The general fund is the District's primary operating fund which accounts for all financial resources except those required to be accounted for in another fund.
-The District reports the general fund as its only major governmental fund.
+The District also reports a fiduciary fund which accounts for the activity of the volunteer fire pension fund.